PhilipShasha/GithubUserSearch/README.md

 Made in React.

-#To view:
+# To view:
-In the project directory, you can run:
+You can clone this repository, and run using:
 `npm start`

 Or, you can view the site [here.](https://philipshasha.github.io/GithubUserSearch/)